 (Photographs copyright Roland Schmid/The Singing Christmas Tree Zürich)

 Performances are Mondays through Thursdays at 5:30 PM and 6:30 PM.
 On Fridays, there is an additional performance at 7:30 PM.
 And on weekends, choirs will sing at 2:30 PM, 3:30 PM, 5:30 PM, and 6:30 PM.

 Zürich ZH: Lighting of the Lucy Christmas Decorations

-The season's first lighting of the Zürich Christmas decorations is a popular happening among locals.
+The season's first lighting of the Zürich Christmas decorations is very popular among locals.
 Every last Thursday of November, locals will grab a cup of mulled wine and meet up along Bahnhofstrasse, the main shopping street.

-At 6 PM sharp, the 23’100 energy-saving LED lamps will turn on.
-Given that the lights change color in a sort of continuous wave, the one-kilometer street turns into a cheerful place for the weeks to come.
+On November 23 at 6 PM sharp, the 23’100 energy-saving LED lamps will turn on.
+Given that the lights change color in a continuous wave, the one-kilometer street becomes a cheerful place for the weeks to come.
 The “Lucy” lights in Zürich are turned on nightly, and we can recommend viewing them during rain and snow when they reflect off the street.
 Make a detour onto Rennweg or Neumarkt for yet different atmospheres.
 More information

-Once a year, runners of all walks of life will put on a Santa costume and run through the old town of Bern.
-The Santarun starts at 7:30 PM and is quite an unusual sight for onlookers.
+Once a year, runners of all walks of life will wear a Santa costume and run through the old town of Bern.
+The Santa Run starts at 7:30 PM and is quite an unusual sight for onlookers.
 Each participant will receive a Santa outfit - or they can wear their own.
 The sheer mix of runners, including many families, makes this one of those unmissable Swiss Christmas events during advent.